Demographics of Italy: Outcomes of World War II and decolonization

 After communist Yugoslavia annexed Istria, Kvarner, most of the Julian March as well as the Dalmatian city of Zara following the Treaty of Peace with Italy, 1947, up to 350,000 local ethnic Italians (Istrian Italians and Dalmatian Italians) fled to Italy in the Istrian–Dalmatian exodus.
 In addition, World War II itself caused half a million military and civilian casualties.
-Finally, in 1970 about 20,000 Italians were expelled from Libya by Muammar Gaddafi's regime.
+In 1970 about 20,000 Italians were expelled from Libya by Muammar Gaddafi's regime.

 Post-war economic miracle

 Rapid economic growth in the 1950s, 1960s and early 1970s caused massive inflows of migrants from rural areas of Southern Italy to the so-called "industrial triangle", the area containing the major industrial cities of Milan and Turin and the seaport of Genoa, in north-west Italy.
 Between 1955 and 1971, around 9 million people are estimated to have been involved in inter-regional migrations, uprooting entire communities and creating large metropolitan areas.